There are a number of rules specific to how to distribute Qurbani meat, the first of which is that each able Muslim should donate one share.

 What is Qurbani meat?

 Qurbani meat refers to the animals that are sacrificed during Eid al-Adha.
 The animals that are sacrificed for this meat must meet certain criteria to qualify as Qurbani, which will be further explained below.
 Essentially, Qurbani meat is an incredibly important feature of Islam and signifies how Muslims are expected to devote themselves to Allah (SWT) wholly.

 After all, the Prophet Ibrahim (AS) was willing to make the ultimate act of devotion by sacrificing his son, Ismail (AS).
 This willingness meant that Allah (SWT) spared Ismail’s (AS) life and put a ram in his place.
 Qurbani meat is representative of the ram that Ibrahim (AS) slaughtered.

 Qurbani Meat Shares

-Muslims who have reached the age of puberty, who are mentally stable, have more than 614.25g of silver (or the equivalent value in money), and who are not more than 27 miles from home must give one share of Qurbani.
+Muslims who have reached the age of puberty, who are mentally stable, have more than 614.25g of silver (or the equivalent value in money), and who are not more than 27 miles from home must give one share in Qurbani.
 It is not compulsory for children to give Qurbani, but families and households often purchase a larger animal that is worth seven shares and give their Qurbani jointly.

 Some animals are worth more shares than others.
-Goats and sheep are worth one share, whilst cows, buffalos and camels are worth seven shares.
+Goats and sheep are worth one share, whilst cows, buffalos, and camels are worth seven shares.
 Animals smaller than sheep and goats are not accepted for Qurbani as there is not enough meat to distribute.

 Selecting Qurbani Animals

-Of the cows, buffalos, sheep, goats and camels that may be distributed for Qurbani, they must be carefully selected.
+Of the cows, buffalos, sheep, goats, and camels that may be distributed for Qurbani, they must be carefully selected.
 Only animals that are of a certain standard can be distributed for Qurbani.
 To qualify, animals must: